jimbrig/Engineered-Knowledge/3-Reference/Organizing Resources in Azure.md

 1. Select **Assign tags**.
 1. Enter a new name and value, or use the drop-down list to select an existing name and value.

-### Learn more
+### Learn More

-To learn more, see [Use tags to organize your Azure resources](/azure/azure-resource-manager/management/tag-resources).
+To learn more, see [Use tags to organize your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources).

-::: zone-end

-::: zone target="chromeless"

 ### Action